Download a PDF version of the UNC-CH Employee Forum Bylaws here.

 - Provide a regular, open forum to facilitate communication among all levels of Employees, faculty, students and the administration concerning general employment interests and concerns, current University operational problems, University plans or prospects and common issues affecting the campus.
 The Employee Forum is not intended as a vehicle to deal with individual issues, grievances, or complaints, nor as a means to circumvent regular administrative channels.

-2. Advise the Chancellor or his or her designees on University issues upon Chancellor’s request.
+- Advise the Chancellor or their designees on University issues upon the Chancellor’s request.

-Employee Forum Delegates (hereinafter “Delegates”) shall be permanent (full-time or part-time) Employees who have completed probationary requirements as mandated by the University.
+Employee Forum Delegates (“Delegates”) must be permanent (full-time or part-time) Employees who have completed probationary requirements as mandated by the University.

-Representation shall be based on a proportional distribution across the electoral divisions identified in section (VI)(B)(2)(c) of the Employee Forum Bylaws.
+Representation must be based on a proportional distribution across the electoral divisions identified in section (VI)(B)(2)(c) [§6B.2.c] of the Employee Forum Bylaws.
 Electoral division seats are apportioned according to the general Employee population.
-Seats are reapportioned each calendar year, on or around January 1.
-In case of a tie, years of service will decide the rank order.
+Seats are reapportioned each calendar year.

 b.
 Term in Office